 Welcome to the Red Savannah Blog

 For adults and children alike, a sea view or proximity to a beach is one of the most important factors when selecting a holiday villa.
-Whilst for some, little is required other than a bucket and spade, for others, access to the beach clubs of the Côte d’Azur or water sports on the Adriatic are of more importance.
-And for all, little beats cocktails on a terrace as the sun melts into the Mediterranean or Caribbean Sea.
-Our Villas team presents its top villas by the sea in Europe and the Caribbean.
+Whilst for some, little is required other than a bucket and spade, for others, access to the beach clubs of the Côte d’Azur or night-life in Ibiza are of more importance.
+But for everyone, nothing beats cocktails on the terrace as the sun melts into the Mediterranean or Caribbean Sea.
+Our Villas team presents their top villas by the sea in Europe and the Caribbean.

 In the second of two articles, our India expert, Bea Searle offers her recommendations on places to visit in the fascinating city of Kolkata in West Bengal.